Erich Fischer: Education

-From 1929 to 1935, Fischer studied at the Rheinische Friedrich-Wilhelms-Universität Bonn, the Ludwig-Maximilians-Universität München, and the Friedrich-Wilhelms-Universität (today, the Humboldt-Universität zu Berlin).
-He received his doctorate at the University of Berlin under Walther Nernst and A. Deubner.
+From 1929 to 1935, Fischer studied at the University of Bonn, the Ludwig-Maximilians-Universität München, and the Friedrich Wilhelm University of Berlin.
+He received his doctorate at the Friedrich Wilhelm University of Berlin under Walther Nernst and A. Deubner.

 Career

-After receipt of his doctorate, Fischer was a teaching assistant to W. Friedrich at the University of Berlin from 1935 to 1936.
-In 1937, he became an assistant under Peter Debye and Werner Heisenberg at the Kaiser-Wilhelm Institut für Physik (KWIP, Kaiser Wilhelm Institute for Physics) in Berlin-Dahlem; today, the KWIP is known as the Max-Planck Institut für Physik).
-He completed his Habilitation in 1939, and he then also became a Privatdozent at the University of Berlin in 1942.
+After receipt of his doctorate, Fischer was a teaching assistant to W. Friedrich at the Friedrich Wilhelm University of Berlin from 1935 to 1936.
+In 1937, he became an assistant under Peter Debye and Werner Heisenberg at the Kaiser-Wilhelm Institut für Physik (KWIP, Kaiser Wilhelm Institute for Physics) in Berlin-Dahlem; today, the KWIP is known as the Max Planck Institute for Physics).
+He completed his Habilitation in 1939, and he then also became a Privatdozent at the Friedrich Wilhelm University of Berlin in 1942.

 During World War II, Fischer worked in the German nuclear energy project, also known as the Uranverein (Uranium Club).
 His contributions included determination of the rate of neutron multiplication in heterogeneous uranium-moderator combinations.

 In the latter years of World War II, Berlin scientific organizations moved equipment and personnel out of the city to escape effects of Allied air raids.
 The KWIP had partly evacuated to Hechingen and Haigerloch in southern Germany.
 The Uranmaschine (nuclear reactor) B 8 (B-VIII) was constructed in Haigerloch.
 The construction of the reactor utilized 1.5 tons of heavy water, 1.5 tons of uranium, and 10 tons of graphite.
 The configuration was uranium in the form of cubes (40 chains of 9 cubes each and 38 chains of 8 cubes each) in heavy water surrounded by graphite.
 The report on the B 8 experiment was written by Fritz Bopp, Erich Fischer, Werner Heisenberg, and Karl Wirtz from the KWIP and Walther Bothe, Peter Herbert Jensen, and Oskar Ritter from the Institut für Physik (Institute for Physics) of the Kaiser-Wilhelm Institut für medizinische Forschung (KWImF, Kaiser Wilhelm Institute for Medical Research), in Heidelberg.
 Fischer, and to a lesser extent Bopp, were found by blood tests to have suffered damage from neutron radiation exposure.

 After 1945, Fischer helped to rebuild the Hechingen branch of the KWIP.
-In 1948, Fischer transferred to the Eberhard Karls Universität Tübingen and became a lecturer on experimental physics; in 1950, he became a nichtplanmäßiger Professor (supernumerary professor) there.
+In 1948, Fischer transferred to the University of Tübingen and became a lecturer on experimental physics; in 1950, he became a nichtplanmäßiger Professor (supernumerary professor) there.
 In 1956, he became a full professor at the Ankara University.
 From 1956, he was employed at the newly founded German firm GKSS, where he conducted research for the construction of nuclear reactors.